 The following are complaint classifications, which are investigated by the department:

-The Chief of Police is directly responsible for the internal affairs function but may direct another supervisor (Corporal, Sergeant or Lieutenant) to conduct all or part of an investigation.
+The Chief of Police is directly responsible for the internal affairs function but may direct another supervisor (sergeant, lieutenant or deputy chief) to conduct all or part of an investigation.
 Typically, first-line supervisors will receive complaints and begin an investigation by meeting with the complainant and the involved officer(s) and gathering details.
 Depending on the seriousness of the complaint and the officer’s assignment, another supervisor may conduct the investigation.

 After completing a thorough investigation, the investigating supervisor will provide a disposition (improper conduct, insufficient evidence to confirm or refute the allegation, policy failure, proper conduct by officer, unfounded complaint — officer exonerated, or unfounded — no further investigation possible).